The End of Missouri 269 in Kansas City

 This photo was taken on August 29, 1998, shortly after the old Chouteau Bridge was closed because the aging bridge had shown signs of weakening.
 The old Chouteau Bridge reached its end in 2001.
 Shortly thereafter, a new Chouteau Bridge opened.

 Missouri 269 was first designated in 1953, but only connected Missouri 10 (likely Parvin Road) and the bridge.
 It was extended across the river in 1956, routed along riverfront roads until reaching Chestnut Trafficway, and thence south to Independence Avenue.
 There was further re-routing south of the river in 1960 to the present-day Chouteau Trafficway and Belmont Avenue, still ending at Independence Avenue.
-The designation south of the river was removed by 1985.
+The designation south of the river was removed by 1985, meaning that it stopped connecting with its "parent" highway, US 69.